aiji42/next-fortress/README.md

 }
 ```

-Put the firebase user token into the cookie using the following example.
+Put the Firebase user token into the cookie using the following example.
 ```ts
 // cient side code (for example /pages/_app.tsx) import { FIREBASE_COOKIE_KEY } from 'next-fortress/dist/constants'